lucasgiovanny/cf7-data-send/README.md

 Base URL to send data: this would be the URL that receive the data sended.
 Contact Form 7 to be watched: Select the form to be whatched.
 Fields: Click in "Add field" and add as many as you need it.
-Put the CF7 Field Name, The Url paramns that goes with the data and if the field has validation or not.
+(Put the CF7 Field Name, The Url paramns that goes with the data and if the field has validation or not).